edoper/CNV-GWAS-Pipeline/README.md

 ```
 less mygwas.filtered.rawcnv | awk '{print $1}' | awk -F":|-" '{print $1,$2,$3}' OFS="\t" > all-cnv.bed
 ```
 False positive CNVs calls tend to fall within highly repetitive regions such as the centromere, telomer and immunoglobulins regions and calls overlapping the boundaries of repetitive regions should be removed.
-This step can be done with bedtools, if the [unwanted regions](https://github.com/dellytools/delly/blob/master/excludeTemplates/human.hg19.excl.tsv) are in UCSC BED format.
+This step can be done with bedtools, for this protocol we will exclude [repetitive regions](https://github.com/dellytools/delly/blob/master/excludeTemplates/human.hg19.excl.tsv) with bedtools.
+A single line will exclude undesired CNVs:
 ```
-intersectBed -a all-cnv.bed -b filterregions.bed -v > all-cnv.filtered.bed
+intersectBed -a all-cnv.bed -b repetitive-regions.bed -v > all-cnv.filtered.bed
 ```
 ### Downstream analysis: Annotation
 The annotation of the QC-passing CNVs is essential to extract significant biological knowledge from a case-control cohort.
 The filtered `all-cnv.filtered.bed` UCSC BED file can be directly uploaded to Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP).
 However, for larger annotation procedures local VEP installation is recommended.
 [ANNOVAR](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/) or PennCNV can also be used to annotate the dataset.